grapeslush/possiblewebsite/README.md

 Possible Website is an end-to-end marketplace reference stack.
 The monorepo contains a customer-facing web application, a feature-rich API, shared Prisma models, and infrastructure scaffolding.
 Observability is first-class with Pino logging, OpenTelemetry tracing, and Prometheus metrics enabled across services.

+Whether you are a product manager exploring the experience or an engineer preparing to ship code, the repository now ships with two complementary guides:

+- **Non-technical onboarding:** `docs/USER_GUIDE.md` walks through prerequisites, one-click Docker setup, and how to explore the product without writing code.
+- **Technical deep dive:** `docs/TECHNICAL_OVERVIEW.md` explains architecture decisions, CI/CD, data flows, and operational playbooks for engineers.

 ## Repository layout

 | Path                             | Description                                                                    |